Semester 1, 2026

 27 March

-Prof Nicholas Evans, School of Culture, History and Language (CAP, ANU)
+Prof Nicholas Evans, School of Culture, History and Language (CAP, ANU), Dr Alexandra Marley (AIATSIS)

 Plant use in ancient northern Australia: Evidence from linguistics